Who Pays Closing Costs in California for a Home Sale?

 Moving is stressful.
 When you have to move because you’re upside down on your mortgage and want a house with a reasonable payment or because the medical bills have really stacked up and selling the house is the only way to get them back down, the stress only gets that much harder to manage.
 And the last thing you need is to spend more money than you can afford just to sell your home.

 To relieve some of the tension, you might be hoping to lower the costs of preparing your house to sell by performing only a few of the repairs you suspect your home inspector will propose.
 Knowing there have to be more ways you can reduce your expenses, however, you’re probably wondering who pays closing costs in California when selling a home.
 Be aware that there’s no state statute or rule that governs this, so it’s really up to you and your buyer.
-Here, we’ll help to dispel some of the confusion as well as get you on track for potentially reducing all of your costs.
+Here, we’ll help to dispel some of the confusion as well as get you on track to potentially reduce all of your costs.

 Who Pays Closing Costs When Selling a Home in California?